New Students' FAQs

-For information on Housing, see our School of Graduate and Postdoctoral Studies' "Housing" link.
+Information on Housing.
+Click here for on- and off-campus housing information.
 Note that on-campus housing is limited so we recommend applying as soon as you receive your offer of admission.

 What is the cost of fees/tuition for each term?

-International Students - based on 2015/16 (check for updated schedules on the Registrar's web site)
+check for updated schedules on the Registrar's web site

 Fee schedules by term are available on the Registrar's website.
 Fee schedules provide first and second installment due dates.

 When and how will I receive my funding?
-Your scholarship funding will appear in your Student Center account as 'pending financial aid' each term and will be applied to your tuition and fees before the payment due date each term.
+Your scholarship funding will appear in your Student Center account as 'pending financial aid' each term and will be applied to your tuition and fees before the payment due date each term (this serves as your 'first installment').
 Fees not covered by scholarships must be paid by the 'second installment' deadline.
 If your scholarship is more than the amount of your tuition and fees, you will receive the balance, by direct deposit in your bank account, by about the middle of the first month of each term.
-Teaching or research assistantship funding is paid monthly, by direct deposit, on the second last banking day of the month.
-Your first TA or RA pay will be deposited in your bank account on September 29.
-You will be hearing from us again (about mid-summer) to confirm your Teaching Assistant or Research Assistant assignment.
-More information regarding the direct deposit process will be provided.
+Teaching or graduate student assistantship funding is paid monthly, by direct deposit, on the second last banking day of the month.
+Your first TA, GSA or GF pay will be deposited in your bank account on September 29, 2021.
+You will be hearing from us again (about mid-summer) to confirm your Teaching Assistant or Graduate Student Assistant assignment.

 In the event that you are awarded an External Scholarship (i.e., OGS, SSHRC) , please inform the Graduate Program Assistant.
 Recipients of External Scholarships will receive their payments in equal lump sums at the beginning of each term.
 Students are responsible for familiarizing themselves with the Terms and Conditions of their award.